ElvisLee0725/flashcard/README.md

 # react-flashcard

-A Flashcards App built with React.js.
+A flashcard app built with React.js.
 All cards created are stored in localStorage on the browser.
 User can create flash cards at Create Card tab.
 User can view cards and edit or delete a single card at View Cards tab.